LelioAD/EQM/index.md

 ## [Ideals Nexus](https://ideals.nexus)

+American citizens solve for the U.S. by listing **ideals, issues, and solutions** for **politics, economics, society, and the environment**

-**American community solves for U.S. by listing ideals, issues, solutions.
-We start and support projects that achieve humanitarian goals.**
+The community starts and supports projects that achieve humanitarian goals.

 ## [Thriving organizations through collective entrepreneurship.](https://eqm.systems/about#equitable-market-systems-eqm)